OSGeo/PROJ/docs/source/community/rfc/rfc-7.rst

 packaging of software.
 It does not directly compile the software, but manages the build process using generators, including Unix Makefiles and Ninja among other command-based and IDE tools.
-The CMake software has been under active development since it's origins in 2000.
+The CMake software has been under active development since its origins in 2000.
 The CMake language is carefully developed with backwards-compatible policies that aim to provide consistent behaviour across different versions.
 CMake is currently the preferred build tool for PROJ for the following reasons: